 MS Program in Systems Engineering

-- A minimum score of 148 on the GRE Quantitative and 146 on the GRE Verbal (600 and 400, respectively, on the old scale)
+- A minimum score of 155 on the GRE Quantitative section and 146 on the GRE Verbal section.

 An applicant unable to supply all required official documentation prior to the admission deadline, but whose available documentation otherwise appears to meet admission requirements may be granted provisional admission.